-After multiple hints, followed by long stretches of relative silence, it sounds as though WB Montreal's new Batman game will be based on the Court of Owls comic book run, and it'll be appearing at DC FanDome on August 22.
+After multiple hints, followed by long stretches of relative silence, WB Montreal's new Batman game is known!

 Here's what we know about Batman: Gotham Knights.